MicrosoftDocs/microsoft-cloud/docs/dev/m365-developer-proxy/background-information/resolve-relative-paths.md

 },
 ```

-Let's say you start the proxy from a different directory, such as from the location of a project you are working in.
+Let's say you start the proxy from a different directory, such as from the location of a project you're working in.

-If an `m365proxyrc.json` configuration file exists in the current directory, then the file path resolution will be relative to this file.
-If not, the proxy will fall back to the default `m365proxyrc.json` file.
+If an `m365proxyrc.json` configuration file exists in the current directory, then the file path resolution is relative to this file.
+If not, the proxy falls back to the default `m365proxyrc.json` file.

-Using a configuration file that is not located in the proxy installation directory requires you to ensure that plugin paths are resolved correctly.
+Using a configuration file that isn't located in the proxy installation directory requires you to ensure that plugin paths are resolved correctly.

 Use the `~appFolder` token in the file paths to ensure that the path is prepended with the absolute path to the proxy installation directory.